-The interface contains the method ~consumeData()~, which is automatically called in each execution step (determined by the space executor).
+The interface contains the method consumeData(), which is automatically called in each execution step (determined by the space executor).
 The method then typically has the purpose to fetch the data from a (or more) connected data provider(s) and process it in a specific way, e.g. visualize it as chart.
-The connection to a data provider as well as other characteristics are defined using ~property~ tags.
-Predefined data consumers available in the distribution are TimeChartDataConsumer, XYChartDataConsumer, HistogramDataConsumer, CategoryChartDataConsumer and a CSVFileDataConsumer.
-In the following the XYChartDataConsumer, the HistogramDataConsumer and the CSVFileDataConsumer will be described in more details.
+The connection to a data provider as well as other characteristics are defined using property tags.
+Predefined data consumers available in the distribution are TimeChartDataConsumer, XYChartDataConsumer, HistogramDataConsumer, CategoryChartDataConsumer and a CSVFileDataConsumer and the CSVFileDataConsumer will be described in more details.
 The other consumers are very similar to the XYChartDataConsumer and only differ in the way the x-axis is interpreted.